Historical Markers in Durham County, North Carolina

 Durham County Timeline

-This timeline provides a condensed summary of the historical journey of Durham County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Durham County, North Carolina.

 - 1838: Durham County is established on April 17, named after Dr. Bartlett Durham.